Adityagndusharma/QuestionGenerator/README.md

 # Question Paper Generator Application

-This repository contains the source code for a Question Paper Generator application.
+This repository contains the source code for a user-friendly Question Paper Generator application.
 The application is designed to store a variety of questions in a Question Store and generate question papers based on specified criteria.
+Even non-technical users can easily add questions to the system.

 ## Features

 - **Question Store:** The application stores questions with attributes such as question text, subject, topic, difficulty, and marks.

+- **User-Friendly Design:** The code is structured to be easily accessible for non-technical users, allowing them to add questions effortlessly.

 - **Question Paper Generation:** The Question Paper Generator can create a question paper based on the total marks and the distribution of marks according to difficulty levels.